bernie-skipole/indipydriver/docs/source/usage/example.rst

     # Simulate a heater, temperature sensor, and a target temperature

+    class ThermalControl:
+        "This is a simulation containing variables only"

+        def __init__(self):
+            "Set start up values"
-    TEMPERATURE = 20
+            self.temperature = 20

-    TARGET = 15
+            self.target = 15

-    HEATER = "On"
+            self.heater = "On"

-    def control():
+        def control(self):
-        """this simulates temperature increasing/decreasing, and
+            """This simulates temperature increasing/decreasing, and
                turns on/off a heater if moving too far from the target temperature Should be called at regular intervals"""

-        global TEMPERATURE, HEATER

-        if HEATER == "On":
+            if self.heater == "On":
                 # increasing temperature if the heater is on
-            TEMPERATURE += 0.2
+                self.temperature += 0.2
             else:
                 # decreasing temperature if the heater is off
-            TEMPERATURE -= 0.2
+                self.temperature -= 0.2

-        if TEMPERATURE > TARGET+0.5:
+            if self.temperature > self.target+0.5:
                 # too hot
-            HEATER = "Off"
+                self.heater = "Off"

-        if TEMPERATURE < TARGET-0.5:
+            if self.temperature < self.target-0.5:
                 # too cold
-            HEATER = "On"
+                self.heater = "On"

+        async def poll_thermostat(self):
+            "poll thermostat every second"
+            while True:
+                await asyncio.sleep(1)
+                # the control function turns on and off the heater to keep
+                # the temperature near to the target.
+                self.control()

     class ThermoDriver(IPyDriver):